rvl13/stm32-button-blinky-no-ram/README.md

     - **src**
         - directory where all the C source files will be saved.
     - ***makefile***
-        - makefile to help with the project build.
+        - makefile to help with the example build.
     - ***stm32_ls.ld***
         - linker script.